cmpalmer52 6 months ago

 I don't recall what that means.

-• egypturnash 8 hours ago
+• egypturnash 6 months ago

 Do you recall anything that would make it possible to find any descriptions of this experiment?
 When I try to search for "a thousand people focus attention on a chair" I just get stuff about meditation and an "ADHD chair".
 Which is apparently a thing.

-IAmGraydon 12 hours ago
+IAmGraydon 6 months ago

 The phenomenon in question has been discussed before, and its underlying mechanism can be attributed to electrostatics.
 A simple thought experiment illustrates this concept: imagine a person with a net electric charge approaching a similarly charged object.
 As they draw closer, a force of repulsion builds up, increasing exponentially with the inverse square of the distance.